nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Marking task as done : _mark_

-Lists undone tasks for the module and asks the user for the indices of tasks to mark as done.
-Then, marks all tasks corresponding to indices specified as done.
+Use this command to mark tasks as done.

+Upon entering the command, GULIO will show the list of tasks that are undone in the module.
+Then, specify the indices corresponding to the tasks you would like to mark as done.

 **Format:**<br>
 `mark`